 The Open Access (OA) Publishing Fund was established by Campbell Library at Rowan University in June 2017 to support Rowan University authors at the Glassboro campus to publish in eligible/credible peer-reviewed open access publications (journals, books and datasets) when no alternative funding is available.
 Some open access publications charge a publication fee or an Article Processing Charge (APC) from authors.
 The Campbell Library piloted this fund in FY 2017-2018 to help offset (some of) the cost of APC.
-The fund has been established at a total of $20,000 of available support to authors, and will be distributed on a rolling basis for a second year during FY 2018-2019..
+The fund has been established at a total of $20,000 of available support to authors, and will be distributed on a rolling basis for a third year during FY 2020.

 “Open Access is the free, immediate, online availability of research articles coupled with the rights to use these articles fully in the digital environment.
 Open Access ensures that anyone can access and use these results—to turn ideas into industries and breakthroughs into better lives.” -- SPARC